Stickless-Lab/S-Series_v3/cad/PETG-Parts/README.md

 Print all parts in **PETG**.

 * Check the part orientation before printing.
 Some orientations might be stronger.
-* Add supports if needed.
+* Add supports when needed.